 Please consider running for office!
 Nominating petitions for these local offices require very few signatures, so to get your name on the ballot takes very little effort.
 Candidates are needed for city and village trustees (maybe even mayors) and for the boards of park districts, schools, libraries, community colleges, and fire protection districts.

-Nominating papers must be filed by December 17th.
-The nominating petition forms can be obtained by contacting the district office of your local elementary, high school or community college.
-If you are considering running for other non-school positions, call the government office and ask about obtaining the packet containing the forms.
+Nominating papers must be filed by December 21st.
+The nominating petition forms for a school board can be obtained by contacting the district office of your local elementary, high school or community college.
+If you are considering running for a different non-school position, call your local government office and ask about obtaining the packet containing the forms.

 Once you’ve obtained all your signatures and filed your petitions with your district’s election official, you’re off and running.
 There are people available to help you run your campaign and teach you the ropes.